ieee-vgtc/ieeevis.org/year/2017/info/workshops.md

 Daniel Keim, University of Konstanz, Germany
 David Wrisley, New York University Abu Dhabi, UAE

-Contact: stefan.jaenicke@gmx.de
+Contact: stjaenicke@informatik.nui-leipzig.de

-The purpose of this workshop is to propose new research directions in visualization for the digital humanities, to familiarize the visualization research community with the problems faced by digital humanities researchers, and to foster future collaboration between visualization and digital humanities research.
+The first Workshop on Visualization for the Digital Humanities at VIS 2016 created a new platform to discuss challenges in the emerging digital humanities field.
+The 2nd workshop this year aims (1) to single out new research directions in visualization for the digital humanities, (2) to familiarize the visualization research community with the problems faced by digital humanities researchers, and (3) to establish future collaborations between visualization and digital humanities scholars.

 ## <a name="interpretable-dl"></a> [VADL 2017: Workshop on Visual Analytics for Deep Learning](https://vadl2017.github.io)